The Terror (TV series)

 The Terror is an American supernatural horror drama anthology television series developed for AMC.
 The series is named after Dan Simmons's 2007 novel, which serves as the basis for the first season.
-It premiered on March 25, 2018, with a second season, subtitled Infamy, premiering on August 12, 2019.
+It premiered on March 25, 2018.
+A second season, subtitled Infamy, premiered on August 12, 2019.
+In February 2024, the series was renewed for a third season, subtitled Devil in Silver, based on the novel of the same name by Victor LaValle and is set to premiere in 2025.

+The series covers supernatural events occurring amidst a unique historical backdrop in each season.
 The first season was developed by David Kajganich and is a fictionalized account of Captain Sir John Franklin's lost expedition to the Arctic from 1845 to 1848.
-Kajganich and Soo Hugh serve as co-showrunners.
+Kajganich and Soo Hugh served as co-showrunners.
 Featured in the cast are Jared Harris as Captain Francis Crozier, Tobias Menzies as Commander James Fitzjames, Paul Ready as Dr. Harry Goodsir, and Ciarán Hinds as Franklin.
 The second season was co-created by Alexander Woo and Max Borenstein and is mostly set in an American-run Japanese internment camp during World War II.
 It stars Derek Mio, Kiki Sukezane, Cristina Rodlo, Shingo Usami, Naoko Mori, Miki Ishikawa, and George Takei.